gurmanbh/subway-entrances/README.md

 # App to display Subway entrances on the basis of lines

-The web app let's users select NYC subway lines and bakes out the list of subway entrances that serves all of them.
+The web app let's users select NYC subway lines and bakes out the list of subway entrances that serve all of them.
 Visit www.gurmanbh.github.io/subway-entrances to view the app.